WeCovr

 The Three Tiers of Cover: What Are You Actually Buying?

 When you buy motor insurance, you are choosing from three main levels of cover.
-It is vital to understand the differences, as the cheapest option is rarely the best, especially when considering the risk of an incident with an uninsured driver.
+It is vital to understand the differences, as the lower-cost option is rarely the best, especially when considering the risk of an incident with an uninsured driver.

 Level of CoverWhat It CoversWho It's For